huss-osman/linux-fundamentals/linux/fundamentals/terminal-basics.md

 ---

 ## Reflection
-Using the terminal felt intimidating at first, but practising these commands made navigation and system interaction much clearer.
+Using the **terminal** felt intimidating at first, but practising core navigation commands made **system interaction** much clearer and more structured.
+Gaining confidence with basic tools laid the groundwork for more advanced Linux usage and automation tasks.